NickHumphries/C-sharp-Interface-to-netCDF/README.md

 Also NC_CHAR and NC_BYTE do not have an exact set of_var* functions

 Note that I have not yet implemented functions related to user defined, compound or variable length data types.
-I have not used these myself (nor encountered then in the datasets I work with) so have not seen them as a priority.
-Nonetheless, I will get around to sorting these out soon.
+I have not used these myself (nor encountered them in the datasets I work with) so I have not seen them as a priority.